Spatial-SSRL: Enhancing Spatial Understanding via Self-Supervised Reinforcement Learning: Experiments

 \textbf{Reasoning capability enhancement.} A critical observation from \cref{tab:spa} is that the baseline models exhibit performance degradation when prompted to generate explicit reasoning chains.
 Specifically, Qwen2.5-VL-3B drops from 45.91\% to 44.85\% average accuracy with reasoning enabled, while Qwen2.5-VL-7B shows mixed results with notable degradation on What'sUp (86.95\% $\rightarrow$ 70.61\%) and VSI-Bench (38.08\% $\rightarrow$ 32.69\%).
 This phenomenon, consistent with prior work~\cite{wu2025reinforcingspatialreasoningvisionlanguage, zhang2025mllmsstrugglespatialunderstanding}, indicates that base models lack effective spatial reasoning and their generated reasoning steps introduce noise rather than providing useful inference.
 In contrast, \methodname models with reasoning consistently outperform baselines without reasoning across all benchmarks, demonstrating that our self-supervised RL paradigm successfully teaches the model to generate productive spatial reasoning rather than spurious correlations.

 \textbf{Analysis of improvement patterns.} The improvement distribution across benchmarks reveals meaningful patterns.
-The largest gains appear on benchmarks requiring 3D spatial reasoning (Spatial457, 3DSRBench) validating that both depth-free and depth-based pretext tasks contribute to 3D understanding.
-Moderate gains on 2D-centric benchmarks (SpatialEval, ViewSpatial) suggest that depth-free tasks like patch reordering and inpainting effectively enhance 2D spatial layout comprehension.
-The relatively smaller but consistent improvements on What'sUp and ViewSpatial indicate that orientation understanding benefits from our pretext tasks, though these benchmarks may already be closer to saturation for the base models.
+The largest gains appear on benchmarks requiring 3D spatial reasoning (Spatial457, 3DSRBench), validating that both depth-free and depth-based pretext tasks contribute to 3D understanding.
+Moderate gains on 2D-centric benchmarks (SpatialEval, What'sUp) suggest that depth-free tasks like patch reordering and inpainting effectively enhance 2D spatial layout comprehension.
+The relatively smaller but consistent improvements on ViewSpatial indicate that orientation and multi-perspective understanding benefit from our pretext tasks as well.

 \textbf{Cross-modal generalization.} Despite training exclusively on static RGB and RGB-D images, \methodname improves video spatial understanding on VSI-Bench by +5.65\% (3B) and +1.21\% (7B).
 The ability to transfer from image-based self-supervision to video understanding suggests that the pretext tasks foster internal spatial representations that are modality-agnostic and grounded in geometric principles.